laenzlinger/pedalboard-midi-bm/README.md

 # Pedalboard Midi Adapter

-This project implements a MIDI controller for my pedalboard:
+This project implements a MIDI adapter for my pedalboard

-The midi devices are daisy chained with MIDI cables in the following order
+The midi devices are daisy chained with MIDI cables in the following order:

 ```
 XSONIC XTONE => this MIDI Adapter => Plethora X3 => RC500